valnyx17/git-convention/README.md

 whenever you make a pr from dev (main development branch) to this branch, you are essentially releasing a new version of your software.

-what version means is up to you.
+what a version means is up to you.

 whenever you release a new version, you tag it (`git tag` or github's web ui).